-The various sections of this article are assembled in the following table of contents.
+The different sections of this article have been assembled into the following table of contents.

-When to use donor sperm
+Who can use donor sperm

 - Inability to achieve a pregnancy due to poor sperm quality

 - Presence of a hereditary disease in the intended father